-Prior to March 2010, Beaumont's recycled water from Wastewater Treatment Plant No. 1 was discharged at Discharge Point No. 1 (DP-001) in Cooper's Canyon where it infiltrates into the San Timoteo Management Zone and outside the Beaumont Basin.
-Starting in March 2010, Beaumont began deliveries of recycled water to Discharge Point No. 7 (DP-007), located along an unnamed tributary of Marshall Creek, as shown in Figure 3-3.
-It is believed that a portion of the recycled water discharged at this location reaches and recharges the Beaumont Basin.
-It should be noted that the City of Beaumont decided to ceased deliveries to DP-007 in the Fall of 2015.
+Prior to March 2010, tertiary treated water from this plant was discharged at Discharge Point No. 1 (DP-001) in Cooper's Canyon for continued beneficial use by riparian habitat where it infiltrates into the San Timoteo Management Zone and outside the Beaumont Basin.
+Starting in March 2010, Beaumont began deliveries to DP-007, located along an unnamed tributary of Marshall Creek, as shown in Figure 3-3.
+It is believed that a portion of the treated wastewater discharged at this location reaches and recharges the Beaumont Basin.
+Deliveries of treated wastewater to DP-007 were terminated by the City of Beaumont in the Fall of 2015.

-In CY 2019, the City of Beaumont discharged an estimated 4,112 ac-ft of recycled water at DP-001 in Cooper's Canyon.
-Recycled water discharges were approximately eight percent higher than in CY 2018.
+In CY 2019, the City of Beaumont discharged an estimated 4,112 ac-ft of tertiary treated wastewater at DP-001 in Cooper's Canyon.
+Treated wastewater discharges were 8.2 percent higher than in CY 2018.
 Monthly discharges at DP-001 varied slightly from a low 3.59 mgd in July to a high of 3.80 mgd in September; the average for the year was 3.67 mgd.
-Monthly recycled water discharges by the City of Beaumont since 2007 are summarized in Table 3-5.
+Monthly treated wastewater discharges by the City since 2007 are summarized in Table 3-5.